freeCodeCamp/freeCodeCamp/docs/devops.md

   Google, GitHub and Facebook logins will NOT be available in this beta mode.
 This is simply a technical limitation, because we are using a separate `test domain` for this version. **Email logins will work just as fine.**

-  The sign page may look different than production (as a measure to isolate the development and the production databases.)
+  The sign page may look different than production.

 ## Reporting issues and leaving feedback